flowersmichael/School_District_Analysis/README.md

 ## Results
 ### How is the district summary affected?

-The district summary shows that scores and % passing rates decreased, if not dramatically, after excluding the Thomas High School (THS) ninth-grade scores.
+The district summary shows that average math scores, as well as all passing rates decreased, if not dramatically, after excluding the Thomas High School (THS) ninth-grade scores.
 See the comparison below (at one decimal place):

 *Original District Summary*